dbwebb-se/website/content/kurser/vteam-v1/assignment/risk-analysis.md

 Each team executes their risk analysis and the may use the result from the workshop to start with.
 You should remove the risks that is not valid for your team.

-Document something like 10, 15, 20 risks and discuss them in your team.
+Document at least 15 to 20 risks and discuss them in your team.
 Assess and evaluate each risk according to the "method" presented in the lecture.

-It is not the number of risks that are important, it is more "what" risks you choose to focus on and prioritizes.
+It is not the number of risks that are important, it is more "what" risks you choose to focus on and lift up.

-Try to find risks that cover several aspects of your project and includes all (or some) of the different stakeholders you have for the project.
+Try to find risks that cover several aspects of your project and includes all of the different stakeholders you have for the project.

 Focus on technical and implementation risks in detail.
 What will hinder you from making the delivery on time?